 Special Protein and Amino Acid Needs of the Athlete

 Simply having a fixed goal amount of protein is not enough when you are an athlete looking for the best results.
-We need to look at the roles that all of the amino acids play, and the quality of the food that we are taking in.
+We must look at the roles that all amino acids play and the food quality we take.

 We can use the protein guidelines as a baseline, but it does not stop there.
 Another thing to consider is the need for more protein when we are kids and developing.

-Depending on the sport of choice for the athlete, there are requirements found to be about 1.5 – 2.5 grams per kg of body weight for the adult athletes.
-Even then, a bodybuilder might even require as much as 3 grams per kilogram.
-Which is significantly more than the RDA.
-And, excess protein is not going to be converted into muscle tissue, instead it will be used for energy or for fat storage.
-So, we cannot simply take in crazy amount of protein without having some problems.
+Depending on the sport of choice for the athlete, there are requirements found to be about 1.5 – 2.5 grams per kg of body weight for adult athletes.
+Even then, a bodybuilder might even require as much as 3 grams per kilogram, which is significantly more than the RDA.
+And excess protein is not going to be converted into muscle tissue.
+Instead, it will be used for energy or fat storage.
+So, we cannot simply take in a crazy amount of protein without having some problems.

 Food and Supplement Sources of Protein

-These proteins are of course found in both plants and animals, and in the case of the animal protein, this usually implies the intake of fat with it.
-Most of the plant sources are less beneficial and are usually going to be more incomplete proteins, than that of their animal counterparts.
+These proteins are, of course, found in both plants and animals, and in the case of animal protein, this usually implies the intake of fat with it.
+Most of the plant sources are less beneficial and will usually be more incomplete proteins than their animal counterparts.

 Whey Protein Gets Results, Too

-This is the most expensive main protein in protein products, and it has some distinct advantages over others.
+This is the most expensive main protein in protein products and has some distinct advantages over others.
 It enhances the amount of glutathione production.
-It has a high amount of the important BCAAs.
-It also contains a significant amount of essential and nonessential amino acids. it is one of the most complete proteins we use in powder form.
+It has a high amount of important BCAAs.
+It also contains a significant amount of essential and nonessential amino acids.
+It is one of the complete proteins we use in powder form.

 Estimating Daily Protein Requirements